jimniels/blog/src/client/posts/2016-05-17-designing-developing-dcp-application.md

 ---
-title: Designing and Developing the DCP Application
 tags: designProcess engineering postlight
 ---

+# Designing and Developing the DCP Application

 My most recent project had me designing and developing a new web application for Time Inc. called the “DCP” or “Digital Content Production” application.
 Using the framework we built for the [Assignment Desk](http://jim-nielsen.com/blog/2016/designing-and-building-assignment-desk/) application, I designed and built roughly the entire view layer of this application in less than two months.